Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 But to avoid solving conflicts 3 times a day, it's a good practice to use branches.

-* Describe vesions and commits
+* Describe versions and commits
 * Describe branches and pull requests
 * Describe how we are going to use it

-### Your first repository, or fifthiet
+### Your first repository, or fiftieth

 So let's start your journey to Ruby by creating a repository where you will store your project and solve homeworks.
 Open
 [GitHub homepage](https://github.com/) and sign in.
 If you don't have an account already, sign-up process is easy - just enter your username, email and password.
-Our suggestion would be to choose a non-embarassing username as this will be public info.
-You don't have to put a name behind your code or vice versa (in a CV or on Linkedin) but in future you might wan't to do that and *princesspeach98* might not be the best choice.
+Our suggestion would be to choose a non-embarrassing username as this will be public info.
+You don't have to put a name behind your code or vice versa (in a CV or on LinkedIn) but in future you might want to do that and *princesspeach98* might not be the best choice.

 ![Creating GitHub account for princesspeach](./images/github-sign-up.png)